xcatliu/pagic/pagic.org/docs/themes.md

 Then:

-- The `sidebar` plugin needs to parse it and convert it to `React.ReactElement`
+- The `sidebar` plugin needs to parse it and convert it to `ReactElement`
 - `docs` theme needs to support rendering `sidebar`, and provide functions such as folding, SPA jump, etc.

 It can be seen that it is inappropriate to attribute the configuration of `sidebar` to the configuration of the theme, and it is also inappropriate to attribute the configuration of the plugin.
 There needs to be one place to manage this configuration.